-During the Civil War, President Lincoln mmuted daily from the Cottage nrough the heart of Civil War Washington to the White House.
+During the Civil War, President Lincoln commuted daily from the Cottage through the heart of Civil War Washington to the White House.
 Along the way, Lincoln encountered soldiers heading for the front lines; self-emancipated men, women, and children living in contraband camps; wounded soldiers; and Washington residents like Walt Whitman.
 These diverse people influenced Lincoln and his ideas on the Civil War and emancipation and taught him lessons that are still relevant to today's students.
-Lincoln's desire to exchange ideas with those around him in order to gain new perspectives and better understand important issues ser (es) as a model to young minds as they develop interpersonal awareness and redrn to respect each other's ideas.
-In I See the President, students take on the role of the people President Lincoln interacted with on his daily commute, analyze their personal stories, and write a fable that teaches their classmates an important lesson.
+Lincoln's desire to exchange ideas with those around him in order to gain new perspectives and better understand important issues serves as a model to young minds as they develop interpersonal awareness and learn to respect each other's ideas.
+In I See the President, students represent the perspectives of the people President Lincoln interacted with on his daily commute, analyze their personal stories, and write a fable that teaches their classmates an important lesson.